 Read how you can guarantee a successful field test of your pipeline, even if the project is implemented in the roughest possible terrain.

-When you start a pipeline installation project, you will be undoubtedly bombarded with numerous questions.
+When you start a pipeline installation project, you will undoubtedly be bombarded with numerous questions.
 The pipe installation company will keep asking you to make certain decisions, while the final results will depend on your answers.
 But, do you know what these questions will be and how you will answer them?
-I will explain right away what I have in mind, so don’t worry if you are slightly uncertain about what I’m talking about.
+I will explain right away what I have in mind, so do not worry if you are slightly uncertain about what I am talking about.

 Many companies initiate the projects without being aware of what lies ahead of them.
 They know the pipes are well-made, where the installation will take place, and who will install the pipes.
-What they don’t know, is that they will be faced with difficult situations that need to be solved, and if the right solutions don’t come up, the pipeline installation project may go wrong in terms of defects, leaks, delays, complaints and similar.
+What they do not know, is that they will be faced with difficult situations that need to be solved, and if the right solutions do not come up, the pipeline installation project may go wrong in terms of defects, leaks, delays, complaints and similar.

 Let me explain what I mean with an example, so you can see what you can expect if you work alone and without a specialized and independent GRP pipe supervisor.
 Based on my experience, I can tell you that one of the first questions you will be faced with is the question of the backfill material.